Losif01/RSA-encryption-breaker/README.md

 This RSA implementation is simplified and not suitable for real-world cryptographic security.
 It is designed for learning and demonstration purposes only.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3.0 License.